ibmtjbot/tjbot-lib/README.md

 horizontalFlip = false

 [Shine.NeoPixel]
+# On Raspberry Pi 5 models, we use the Serial Peripheral Interface (SPI)
+# to communicate with the NeoPixel LED.
+For GPIO10 (physical pin 19), this
+# interface is exposed in the filesystem as /dev/spidev0.0.
+If your LED
+# is connected to a different PIN, you may need to change the SPI interface.
+spiInterface = "/dev/spidev0.0"

-# NeoPixels must be connected to GPIO10, GPIO12, GPIO18 or GPIO21 to work.
+# On all other Raspberry Pi models, NeoPixels must be connected to one of these
+# GPIO pins to work: GPIO10, GPIO12, GPIO18, GPIO21.
+#
 # GPIO18 is the standard pin, but sound must be disabled to use GPIO18.
 #
 # To disable sound, edit /boot/config.txt and change: